 You can open single media files, folders, playlists, CUE sheets, and iTunes tracks in Tag Editor.
-Use either Open Dialog window or Drag-and-Drop to add files to Tag Editor.
+Use either the Open Dialog window or Drag-and-Drop to add files to Tag Editor.

 By default, Tag Editor displays columns with the most common music tags: Artwork, Album, Artist, Filename, Genre, and Comment.
 To see and edit other columns, right-click on the table header or choose them in the View > Column menu.

 Sorting and filtering rows speed up batch tagging.

 To sort rows, click a column header, for example, Artist.
 To change the sorting order from ascending to descending, click a column header again.

 You can also insert a keyword in the search field and check the 'Filter' box to show only rows that contain the keyword.

 To move selected rows to another window or tab, press the Move button in the toolbar and choose a destination window or a tab.

 To load selected tags automatically, press the ⌘+D. Tag Editor can load music metadata from online databases, iTunes, or local folders and filenames in automatic mode.